waharnum/cisl-streamer/README.md

-Initial exploratory work on the Readium2 streamer, for the CISL project.
+Initial exploratory work based on the Readium2 streamer, for the CISL project.